-shapes module is a simplified option for creating
+shapes module is an easy to use option for creating

-and manipulating colored shapes.
-This includes rectangles, circles, and
+and manipulating colored shapes, such as rectangles, circles, and

 lines.
 Shapes can be resized, positioned, and rotated where applicable,

 and their color and opacity can be changed.
 All shapes are implemented

 using OpenGL primitives, so they can be drawn efficiently with Batched rendering.

 In the following examples Batch will be ommitted for brevity, but in